Feature: #108982 - Introduce rate limiting for Extbase actions

 returned.
 This allows extension developers to modify the response or perform

-additional actions, such as logging, throwing a custom exception or enqueuing a
+additional actions, such as logging, throwing a custom exception, and enqueuing

-The following example implementation shows, how to throw a custom error (which is handled by a possible site error handler) if the rate limit is reached.
+The following example implementation shows how to throw a custom error if a rate limit is reached.
+It is handled by a configured site error handler.

 #[AsEventListener('my_extension/modify-rate-limit-response')]